 There is a lot of strong opposition to memorization when it comes to learning and, especially with math.
 In fact, opposition to memorization has revolutionized how math is taught in school.
 For many years now, there has been a trend moving toward understanding rather than memorizing.
 As a college student, you need to make your own choices about how you learn.
 It is your responsibility to take charge of your learning.
-On this page, we will give you our thoughts on how memorizing can enhance your mind and your learning.
+On this page, we will give you our thoughts on how memorizing can enhance your mind and your learning and some books that we recommend to help you memorize.

 Why Memorizing is Not Popular